Usio-Energy/coding-standards/README.md

 - Tests should be integration tests where possible.
 Try not to go overboard with Mocking (vague statement, judge case by case).
 - ReactJS components must have unit tests.
 - If the application has a front-end, user journeys should be covered with selenium (BDD style or other) tests, to ensure they continue to function.
+- Unhappy paths and edge case scenarios must be tested for, not just the happy path.

 ## Coding style / Linting